MrKevinOConnell/MrKevinOConnell/README.md

 📫 [Email](mailto:kevinoconnell42@gmail.com) is the best place to reach out!

-⚡ Fun fact: In prior lives, I failed at becoming a professional musician, content creator and photographer.
+⚡ Fun facts: In prior lives, I failed at becoming a professional musician, content creator and photographer.
 I'm also ambidextrous.
 Not sure which fact is cooler ¯\_(ツ)_/¯.

 ### Languages/Frameworks/Libraries: